After 40 mobile games, David Reichelt hit gold with Color Switch

 GamesBeat: Where did this idea for Color Switch come from?

 Reichelt: There are two books that were and still are the foundation of my game design schooling.
-One of them is called Tinker Toys, by Michael Michalko, and the other one is called The Art of Game Design, by Jesse Schell.
+One of them is called Thinkertoys, by Michael Michalko, and the other one is called The Art of Game Design, by Jesse Schell.

-Tinker Toys is really the key to giving me the tools to think of the idea.
+Thinkertoys is really the key to giving me the tools to think of the idea.
 It’s a book full of creative thinking techniques.
 They show you to take apart any existing ideas and combine them with other idea to form new ideas based on those inspirations.
 Every technique is based on the concept of conceptual blending.
 When you take two unrelated concepts and put them together to make a new concept, you blend them together and have a new hybrid idea.

 If you think about it, it works on a biological level.
 Two parents create a child.
 Water is made of hydrogen and oxygen.
 On their own they’re not water, but when you blend them together, you get water.
 All the elements are like that.
 Not only does it work on a conceptual level with creating ideas, but it works on a physical level as well.